 Monoclonal Antibody Therapy is a treatment that mimics your body’s response to COVID-19, which can help boost your immune system.
 This treatment limits the spread and prevents your symptoms from progressing.
 Talk to your doctor to see if you are a candidate for this treatment.

 Prevent the Spread

-Prevent spread to others by covering your coughs and sneezes, washing hands frequently, disinfecting surfaces and not sharing personal items.
+Prevent spread to others by covering your coughs and sneezes, washing hands frequently, disinfecting surfaces, and not sharing personal items.
 If you must be around other people or pets, wear a mask or cloth face covering.

 Lie Down on Your Stomach

-For those with a COVID-19 respiratory infection, consider lying down for a few hours in prone positioning (lying face down on belly) to help improve lung function and oxygenation.
+For those with a COVID-19 respiratory infection, consider lying down for a few hours in prone positioning (lying face down on the belly) to help improve lung function and oxygenation.

 Note: This is not advisable for pregnant women, those with facial injuries, recent abdominal surgery, spinal disease, neurological disease, or other injuries.
 Please check with your provider first regarding this exercise.

-Breathing exercises are not proven to prevent worsening of COVID-19 infection, but if you have COVID-19 respiratory infection they can help open parts of the lungs and dislodge the mucus.
+Breathing exercises are not proven to prevent the worsening of COVID-19 infection, but if you have COVID-19 respiratory infection they can help open parts of the lungs and dislodge the mucus.
 They can also help with reducing anxiety.
 Click here to watch a video for how to do this or read here for more lung exercises.

 Many studies point to the beneficial effect of vitamin D on the immune system.
-Consider dietary supplements like Vitamin C, Vitamin D and Zinc.
+Consider dietary supplements like Vitamin C, Vitamin D, and Zinc.
 Please keep in mind that these are not proven therapies for COVID-19.